Compass Point Believes Silvergate Capital (SI) Won't Stop Here

 Compass Point Believes Silvergate Capital (SI) Won’t Stop Here

-Currently, the analyst consensus on Silvergate Capital is a Strong Buy with an average price target of $35.50, a -18.2% downside from current levels.
-In a report issued on October 26, Canaccord Genuity also maintained a Buy rating on the stock with a $26.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Silvergate Capital with a $41.50 average price target, representing a -0.1% downside.
+In a report issued on December 2, Craig-Hallum also initiated coverage with a Buy rating on the stock with a $50.00 price target.

 See today’s analyst top recommended stocks >>